aakrosh/BAMreport/README.md

  end of the sequences.
 Clipping on the 5' end is frequently a signature of adapter sequences or some other contamination.
 Clipping on the 3' end on the other hand can happen due to trimming of low quality regions.
+* errors.pdf : This shows a histogram of the variation of error rate on the different locations of the sequences.